-In classes that seriously and systematically approach original texts entirely though discussions, students encounter the great works that are central to the philosophical, literary and religious traditions of China, India, and Japan.
-Students and faculty alike examine the text’s most vital questions—questions that are fundamental to both Eastern thoughts and human nature.
+Classes approach original texts entirely though discussion, where students encounter the great works that are central to the philosophical, literary, and religious traditions of China, India, and Japan.
+Students and faculty alike examine each text’s most vital questions—questions that are fundamental to both Eastern thought and human nature.

-The program consists of three main sections, taken concurrently: the seminar, the preceptorial, and the language tutorial.
-The seminar, which includes 17-21 students, begins with the texts of classical China, followed by texts from India.
-The seminar explores the migration of Buddhism from India to China and Japan and concludes with Japanese literature in the summer term.
+The seminar begins with the texts of classical China, followed by texts from India.
+The seminar explores the migration of Buddhism from India to China and Japan, and concludes with Japanese literature in the summer term.

 The ambitious reach of the seminar is complemented by smaller classes called preceptorials.
 A small group of students study a single work or theme for an eight-week period, and as each class builds upon the themes addressed in the one before, the preceptorial allows for an especially rich learning experience.

-In the language tutorial students undertake an intensive study of either Sanskrit or Classical Chinese.
-The goal is not mastery.
-This study enables students to gain sufficient familiarity with the elements of the language to be able to translate selected short passages from classical texts.
+In the language tutorial, students undertake an intensive study of either Sanskrit or Classical Chinese.
+The goal is not mastery, but to enable students to gain sufficient familiarity with the elements of the language to be able to translate selected short passages from classical texts.
 Students often report that the language tutorial, while being the most difficult part of their studies, is also the most rewarding.